gleicon/ebook_cto_field_guide/index.md

 	* Building a log pipeline (use ELK, use Athena/S3)
 	* Teams too far apart or disconnected

+If you got curious [I've put together a slide deck about a common data organization here](https://docs.google.com/presentation/d/17aES_3jnMMfqfiXvtzKzGX_SmSCSYcVkEFiOCD39A4k/edit?usp=sharing).

+It maps roles to teams, career ladder and a suggestion of how to tie together teams and types of work.

 ### Closing advices

 Is this a book ?
 Not yet.
 Not the authoritative source for what you should do.
 I've put down what helped me and not when it helped me, because I tried to abstract situations, companies and people.

 #### Span of control

 When building or reorganizing teams, keep the span of control on 5 to 8 people for each manager, including you.
 Opt for line managers with small teams and clear objective and planning rituals that you can help instead of an overly hierarchical org.
 Engineering managers should support line managers, this is their most important job (a close) second only to hiring.

 #### Stacks and platforms

 Advocate for standard stacks and technology.
 Not the one you love, but the ones that work well for the team.
 Make them accountable for delivery.

 A good platform that makes deployment, observability and testing is worth 10x a language war.
 Fix that first.